lcarsde/lcarswm/readme.md

 lcarswm is a stacking window manager and displays one window at a time per screen.
 Windows always open on the primary monitor and can be moved to other monitors with keyboard short cuts.

+So far the window manager interaction is mostly based on key commands, as listed below.
+However windows can also be switched and closed using mouse actions by either clicking on the window or using the application menu.

+The window manager's application menu is displayed in the main bar on the primary monitor in normal mode.
+The application menu shows all open windows and can be used to select windows or close them with mouse actions.

 ## Acknowledgements
 Thank you very much to the creators of the following resources:
 * [Chuan Ji - How X Window Managers Work, And How To Write One](https://jichu4n.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i/)